Perhaps it's time to restructure the US Senate.

 I see a lot of bullying going on in states, between rural and metropolitan areas.

-This is why I would like to propose the electoral college system be extended to the election of US Senators.
+This is why I would like to propose the electoral college system be extended to the election of State Senators.

 In this proposal, each county would receive 1 electoral vote for every x,000 voters, plus 1 electoral vote per county.